Using Social Media Recruiting in Health Care

 Fluctuation of need, demand

-This is where social media is a fundamental value proposition in terms of the ability to scale up or scale down recruitment efforts with very little lead time or allocation of time and resources.
-As we discussed in our article on content creation, you want to set up your social media content calendar to ensure you’re consistently publishing new content to your pipeline of followers to keep them engaged and make sure you remain top of mind.
-But you also want to avoid becoming white noise in terms of your audience only thinking of you as a job board and not as a forward-thinking, progressive organization.
+This is where social media is a fundamental value proposition in terms of the ability to scale up or down recruitment efforts with very little lead time or allocation of time and resources.
+As we discussed in our article on content creation, you want to set up your social media content calendar to ensure you're consistently publishing new content to your pipeline of followers to keep them engaged and make sure you remain top of mind.
+But you also want to avoid becoming white noise in terms of your audience only thinking of you as a job board, not a forward-thinking, progressive organization.

 The ability to publish a piece of employer branding content on Monday, a post about upcoming renovations to your campus on Tuesday, and then react to an urgent hiring need for physical therapists on Wednesday is the kind of flexibility and agility social media offers HR recruiters or hiring managers in responding to sudden changes or fluctuations in the number or type of jobs that need to be filled in a short window of time.

-Health care is a growth industry
+Healthcare is a growth industry.

 Not only does this increase the speed at which a candidate can be moved through the vetting, interview, and offer stage of the application process, but it also makes it easier than ever for candidates to apply for positions and communicate with your organization in a medium where they feel comfortable and spend large amounts of time.